Are you experiencing the signs and symptoms of trauma?

 - We will come up with an overall treatment plan to accomplish your goals.

-- With that treatment plan, EMDR, along with other therapy approaches, will be used to work toward your treatment goals.
+- With that treatment plan, EMDR, along with other therapy approaches we will chart a course forward and work toward your treatment goals.

 The EMDR Session